Frequently Asked Questions

 No. Anonymous complaints are accepted and investigated.

-Do you test public bathing beaches and how often?
+Do you test public bathing beach water and how often?

 Yes.
-Public bathing beaches are tested at least once a week during the beach season, which is normally June through August.
+Public bathing beach water is tested at least once a week during the beach season, which is normally June through August.

-Do I need a permit from the Health Department to have a bake sale?
+Do I need a permit from the Health Division to have a bake sale?

 No, bake sales are exempt, as long as food items are not potentially hazardous and are individually wrapped.
 However, temporary food events opened to the public do require permits.